-I am the Professor of Information Systems Management at Newcastle University where I direct a university research centre (KITE) and teach in the Business School.
-My research interests are in public service innovation and sociotechnical systems: the role that data, information and information systems play in organisational innovation and inter-organisational relationships (IOR).
+I am Professor of Information Systems Management at Newcastle University where I direct the Centre for Knowledge Innovation Technology and Enterprise (KITE) and teach in the Business School.
+My research interests are in public service innovation and sociotechnical systems: the role that data, information and information systems play in inter-organisational innovation and relationships.

-I have nearly two decades of experience working on and leading public service information system research and development projects.
-I have lectured widely on collaboration, information sharing and information systems in public service contexts and teach on a range of UG and PG programmes including Research Methods, Information Systems and Partnership/Collaborative working.
+I have over two decades of experience working on and leading public service information system research and development projects.
+I have lectured widely on collaboration, information sharing and information systems in public service contexts and have taught on a range of UG and PG programmes including Research Methods, Information Systems and Partnership/Collaborative working.

 BSc (Hons), Cert MRS, MSc, PG Cert, PhD

-Director of the Centre for Knowledge Innovation Technology and Enterprise (KITE), a Newcastle University Research Centre (2012 ongoing) www.ncl.ac.uk/kite
+Director of the Centre for Knowledge Innovation Technology and Enterprise (KITE), a Newcastle University Research Centre (2012 ongoing).
+Follow our Twitter feed @KITEResearch

-Director of the Newcastle Living Lab (SILab), Newcastle University a member of the European Network of Living Labs - ENoLL (2008 ongoing) - see www.openlivinglabs.eu
+Director of the Newcastle Living Lab, KITE, Newcastle University (member of the European Network of Living Labs - ENoLL)

 2007-10: Deputy/Co-Director of the Centre for Knowledge Innovation Technology and Enterprise (KITE - University Research Centre), Newcastle University, UK

 2003-04: Principal Research Associate, Centre for Social and Business Informatics (SBI), Institute of Policy and Practice, Newcastle University, UK

 2002-03: Senior Research Associate, Management School, Centre for Software Reliability (CSR), Centre for Urban and Regional Development Studies (CURDS), University of Newcastle, UK

 Fellow of the Higher Education Academy (HEA)